leapicard/DGINN/README.md

-Please be aware that, due to Docker compulsory root access, a Docker container is not appropriate for usage in cluster environments, though it is appropriate for cloud computing (tutorial to come) and local usage.
+Please be aware that, due to Docker compulsory root access, a Docker container is not appropriate for usage in cluster environments, though it is appropriate for cloud computing and local usage.
 The Apptainer container should be usable in every environment.

 #### a/ Docker